 5.87 distracted driving crashes per 1,000 residents

 Southeast of Houston and along the Gulf of Mexico sits Galveston County.
 Here, there were 1,709 crashes caused by distracted drivers in 2017, eight of which were fatal.
 Neighboring Harris County, which contains the city of Houston, is the most populated county in Texas.
-However, residents of Harris are 46% less likely to be in a distracted driving accident than Galveston residents.
+However, residents of Harris County are 46% less likely to be in a distracted driving accident than Galveston County residents.

 5. Hays County